appium/appium/docs/running-on-windows.md

 # Setup

+To get started:

-To get started, you'll need to install node.js (v.0.8 or greater).
-Just download the installer from nodejs.org.
+1. Install [node.js](http://nodejs.org/download/) (v.0.8 or greater).
+Use the installer from nodejs.org.

-Once you've got node.js installed, install the [Android SDK](http://developer.android.com/sdk/index.html).
+2. Install the [Android SDK](http://developer.android.com/sdk/index.html).
 You will need to run the 'android' tool (included in the SDK) and make sure you have an API Level 17 or greater API installed.
-You will also need Ant to build the bootstrap jar that Appium uses for testing Android.
-Ant comes with the Android Windows SDK in the eclipse\plugins folder.

-Set `ANDROID_HOME` to be your Android SDK path.
-If you unzipped the Android SDK to C:\android.
-You can do the by editting your PATH variable.
+Set `ANDROID_HOME` to be your Android SDK path and add the tools and platform-tools folders to your PATH variable.

-Install the Java JDK and set JAVA_HOME to your JDK folder.
+3. Install the Java JDK and set `JAVA_HOME` to your JDK folder.

-Now that you're setup to run Appium, run `npm install .` from your Appium checkout to install all the dependencies.
-Then run:
+4. Install [Apache Ant](http://ant.apache.org/bindownload.cgi) or use the one that comes with the Android Windows SDK in the eclipse\plugins folder.
+Be sure to add the folder containing ant to your PATH variable.
+5. Install [Apache Maven](http://maven.apache.org/download.cgi) and set the M2HOME and M2 environment variables.
+Add the M2 environment variable to your PATH variable.
+6. Install [Git](http://git-scm.com/download/win) Be sure to install Git for windows to run in the regular command prompt.

+Now that you've downloaded everything, run:

     reset.bat

--or-

-    grunt configAndroidBootstrap
-    grunt buildAndroidBootstrap
-    grunt setConfigVer:android

 # Running Appium